-Evidence suggests that in addition to the effect of vegetarian diets on glycemic control, their effect on body weight, blood pressure, lipids, and blood rheology may be relevant to neuropathy.,
+Evidence suggests that, in addition to the effect of plant-based diets on glycemic control, their effect on body weight, blood pressure, lipids, and blood rheology may be relevant to the treatment of neuropathy.,

 In addition to the benefits of a diet and exercise regimen, some nutritional supplements have shown potential benefit.
-A systematic review and meta-analysis concluded that IV forms of alpha-lipoic acid significantly improve both nerve conduction velocity and neuropathic symptoms.
-Oral forms appear to be effective as well, as shown in the The Neurological Assessment of Thioctic Acid in Diabetic Neuropathy (NATHAN) 1 trial, a multicenter, randomized, double-blind, placebo-controlled study.
+A systematic review and meta-analysis concluded that intravenous forms of alpha-lipoic acid significantly improve both nerve conduction velocity and neuropathic symptoms.
+Oral forms appear to be effective as well, as shown in the Neurological Assessment of Thioctic Acid in Diabetic Neuropathy (NATHAN1) trial, a multicenter, randomized, double-blind, placebo-controlled study.
 Although generally considered safe, some evidence indicates a risk for development of insulin autoimmune syndrome (Hirata disease) in Caucasians of European descent who take lipoic acid supplements.

 Oral supplementation of the acetyl form of the amino compound L-carnitine (acetyl-L-carnitine, ALC) has also been found helpful for peripheral neuropathy in diabetes.
-ALC has actually been shown to regenerate nerve fibers Double-blind, placebo-controlled, randomized multicenter trials have found significant improvements in pain, sural nerve fiber numbers, nerve fiber regeneration, nerve conduction velocity and amplitude and pain scores.
-Nevertheless, the ability of ALC to improve diabetic neuropathy is dependent on glycemic control.
+ALC has actually been shown to facilitate regeneration of nerve fibers.
+Double-blind, placebo-controlled, randomized multicenter trials have found significant improvements in pain, sural nerve fiber numbers, nerve fiber regeneration, nerve conduction velocity, and amplitude and pain scores., Nevertheless, the ability of ALC to improve diabetic neuropathy is dependent on glycemic control.

-Vitamin B12, in the form of methylcobalamin, appears to be an effective treatment for peripheral neuropathy.
+Vitamin B12 plays an important role in the treatment of peripheral neuropathy.
 Although patients with type 2 diabetes are more likely to develop B12 deficiency (due to metformin use), type 1 patients also frequently develop B12 deficiency due to chronic immune gastritis.
 Elderly diabetic patients may be at particular risk for peripheral neuropathy due to B12 deficiency.
-Pharmacologic doses of B12 improve nerve conduction through the regeneration of peripheral nerves., Meta-analyses have concluded that I.V. combinations of methylcobalamin and lipoic acid are superior to either alone, and prostaglandin E1, methylcobalamin, and lipoic acid are superior to PGE1 and methylcobalamin for diabetic peripheral neuropathy.
+Pharmacologic doses of B12 improve nerve conduction through the regeneration of peripheral nerves., Meta-analyses have concluded that IV combinations of methylcobalamin and lipoic acid are superior to either alone, and prostaglandin E1, methylcobalamin, and lipoic acid are superior to PGE1 and methylcobalamin for diabetic peripheral neuropathy.,

 Because of the insulin antagonist effect of pregnancy, some women develop diabetes only during pregnancy (gestational diabetes).
-Gestational diabetes can result in macrosomia, which can increase complications of delivery, including shoulder dystocia and neonatal morbidity.
-Control of blood sugar (e.g., with insulin) reduces this risk. , Offspring of mothers with either gestational or pregestational diabetes are at higher risk for development of metabolic syndrome and obesity than those born to women without diabetes.,
+Because of the increasing prevalence of weight problems, gestational diabetes (GDM) has been on the rise in the US.
+Gestational diabetes can result in macrosomia, which can increase complications of delivery, including shoulder dystocia and neonatal morbidity., Offspring of mothers with either gestational or pregestational diabetes are at higher risk for development of metabolic syndrome and overweight than those born to women without diabetes.,

 See the Diabetes chapter for more treatment information.

-A recent review of prospective diet trials concluded that a diet higher in complex carbohydrate and fiber, low in simple sugar, and lower in saturated fat may be effective in blunting postprandial hyperglycemia and preventing worsened insulin resistance and excess fetal growth.
-Previous evidence suggested that a high-fiber diet may be useful for preventing gestational diabetes and its complications.
+Researchers followed almost 16,000 women from the Nurses’ Health Study II and found that those who followed a plant-based eating pattern and a lower intake of red and processed meat had lower prepregnancy body mass index and a lower risk of gestational diabetes.
+A recent review of prospective studies concluded that a diet higher in complex carbohydrate and fiber, low in simple sugar, and lower in saturated fat may be effective in blunting postprandial hyperglycemia and preventing worsened insulin resistance and excess fetal growth.
 A study of more than 13,000 women found that higher fiber intakes are associated with lower risk for gestational diabetes, while low-fiber diets increase risk.
-Thus, the type of carbohydrate (rather than the amount) may require consideration for its effect on maternal blood glucose control.
-No randomized controlled study has yet compared low carbohydrate, low-fiber diets with diets higher in carbohydrates and fiber.

 See Diabetes chapter.

-The best way to prevent diabetes complications is through healthy lifestyle behaviors and aggressive control cardiovascular risk factors.
+The best way to prevent diabetes complications is through a healthy diet and lifestyle and aggressive control of cardiovascular risk factors.
 Cessation of smoking is critical.
-Diet plays an important role, along with exercise and appropriate medications.
 Encouraging the entire family to adopt a healthy diet is important, not only to support dietary adherence by the patient, but also to reduce the family’s risk of disease.

-All diabetes patients should be screened yearly for retinopathy by an ophthalmologist and have lab work done to monitor for nephropathy.
+All diabetes patients should be screened yearly for retinopathy by an ophthalmologist and have laboratory work done to monitor for nephropathy.
 Neuropathy is most likely to be discovered by the patient, but the family can help monitor for blisters or calluses.
 Special shoes may be needed to prevent infections.
-For women of child-bearing age, family planning should be encouraged, and should ideally occur when blood glucose levels are well controlled.
+For women of childbearing age, family planning should be encouraged, and blood glucose levels should be controlled prior to conception.
 Pregnant women with diabetes should be under the care of a specialized team.

-It is important for the family and patient to understand that because diabetes complications can greatly reduce quality of life, aggressive prevention and/or treatment is imperative.
+It is important for the family and patient to understand that, because diabetes complications lead to substantial morbidity and mortality and reduce quality of life, aggressive prevention and/or treatment is imperative.